-The Office of Academic Records (OAR) is a one-stop shop for everything related to your educational history at Coker University.
+The Office of Academic Records, also known as the Registrar’s Office, is a one-stop shop for everything related to your educational history at Coker University.

 We know college paperwork and procedures can get complicated, so our friendly staff are here to provide guidance and expertise!
 OAR processes transcripts and diplomas, ensures that your personal information is kept private in alignment with FERPA policies, assists with transferring credits to and from other institutions, handles course registration and classroom management, and much more.

 OAR is part of the Student Solution Center, located on the second floor of the Student Center.

 - Application for Academic Overload